 Except for organizing a few picketings of the university administration building and some "mass rallies" the WAAC confined its strategy to court action against the university and the TWU and appealing to the Department of Health, Education and Welfare.
-HEW is a branch of the capitalist government, which under the Nixon administration has been a champion of reactionary welfare and health laws (such as force-work programs for welfare mothers and cutbacks. in Medicaid and Medicarc), Judges are appointed by presidents and governors, hardly noted as defenders of women's rights.
+HEW is a branch of the capitalist government, which under the Nixon administration has been a champion of reactionary welfare and health laws (such as force-work programs for welfare mothers and cutbacks. in Medicaid and Medicarc).
+Judges are appointed by presidents and governors, hardly noted as defenders of women's rights.
 The courts and government are as much capitalist weapons of exploitation and racial and sexual oppression as cops and napalm.
 Sometimes divisions break out among the capitalists and certain weapons of this class, such as the courts, can be used against a section of the capitalist class to the benefit of the oppressed.
-Though seldom productive, whatever can be wrung from the capitalist through their own institutions should be capitalist through their own institutions should be taken advantage of.
-But working through legal channels alone will be no more productive in ending sexual discrimination than it was in ending racial discrimination.
-At the same time that the WAAC was refusing At the same time that the WAAC was refusing to appeal to any rank-and-file support from other campus workers it was working to destroy their organizations.
-Bringing suit against the TWU as well as the university is really calling on an institution of the capitalist class to put an institution of the working class under its control.
-The unions, no matter how reactionary, narrow, backward and selfish their leaderships, represent for the working class the first step in overcoming atomization and impotency at the hands of their employers.
+Though seldom productive, whatever can be wrung from the capitalist through their own institutions should be taken advantage of But working through legal channels alone will be no more productive in ending sexual discrimination than it was in ending racial discrimination acial discrimination.
+At the same time that the WAAC was refusing to appeal to any rank-and-file support from other campus workers it was working to destroy their organizations.
+Bringing suit against the TWU as well as the university is really calling on an institution of the capitalist class to put an institu-tion of the working class under its control.
+The unions, no matter how reactionary, narrow, back-ward and selfish their leaderships, represent for the working class the first step in overcoming atomiza-tion and impotency at the hands of their employers.
 Such a suit is an attack on all union workers, men and women, black and white.
 The rotten union misleadership must be thrown out by workers, men and women, black and white.
 The rotten union misleadership must be thrown out by the rank-and-file themselves, not by the courts.
 Such a struggle must be waged inside the union by a caucus of militant workers built on a class struggle program that pays scrupulous regard to the special oppression of women and blacks.
-Only through the struggle inside the unions to build a communist opposition will workers be broken from their misleaders and the collective power of the unions be brought to the service of women's liberation. the unions be fought to the service of women s liberation.
+Only through the struggle inside the unions to build a communist opposition will workers be broken from their misleaders and the collective power of the unions be brought to the service of women's liberation.